A Storytelling Serial

 In fact, it’s rare to land in any type of work that feels like an absolute match.
 We’re too complex, and so are today’s workplace demands.
 Even if we’re fortunate enough to find something that is exactly right, it changes.
 Or we do.
 The people we work with come and go.
 Policies change.
 The marketplace, demands, and processes for doing the job morph rapidly.
 Thus, last year’s dream position could become this year’s nightmare.

-We may also be among the many who need to learn by experience, becoming fully immersed in work that we belatedly realize is a great match for others—but not for us.
+We may also be among the many who need to learn by experience, becoming fully immersed in work we belatedly realize is a great match for others—but not for us.

 Are We the Problem?